Sollus Northwest

 • Urology

-Didactics Schedule
+Didactics Schedules

 Friday afternoons are protected for residents to attend didactics.
 An average of 20 hours of didactics will be scheduled per block (five hours per week).
 Didactics will be in different formats, such as lectures, workshops, case presentations, etc., and will also include Journal Club.